deevashwer/RSA-and-Variants/README.md

 # RSA
-Implementation of homomorphic (unpadded) RSA using GNU MP library in C++.
+Implementation of textbook (unpadded) RSA using GNU MP library in C++.
+The implementation supports homomorphic multiplication.